Mansard Loft Conversion Cost

 An architect, architectural technician, or surveyor will need to draw up plans for your mansard loft conversion.
 These plans should include all required structural changes.

-Because of the scope of work involved in building a mansard loft conversion, planning permission is normally needed, even though this is not the case for most loft conversions, which are covered by permitted development rules.
+Because of the scope of work involved in building a mansard loft conversion, planning permission is normally needed, even though this is not the case for most other loft conversions, which are covered by permitted development rules.

 You will need to contact your local authority's planning department to apply for permission to make the changes and have them authorised before you can begin work.